The Kitchen (art institution): Notable series and performances

-Archive
+Archives

 In 2014, the Getty Research Institute announced its acquisition of The Kitchen’s archives, including 5,410 videotapes and more than 600 audiotapes, as well as photographs and ephemera documenting performances, exhibitions and events staged from 1971 to 1999.
 Also included in the archive are 246 posters designed by artists like Robert Longo and Christian Marclay.

+The Vašulka Kitchen Brno Archive is maintained at the Center for New Media Art in Brno Czech Republic.